DeanLeong/cheesy-sql-exercise/README.md

 psql -d cheeses_db -f base.sql
 ```

-> if you ever need to reset your data, just re-run `base.sql`
+> if you ever need to reset your data, just re-run `base.sql`.
+It will clear out the database and then re-create everything, including the seed data.

 ## Selecting and Modifying data

 Use the `cheesy.sql` as your "answer sheet".
-From here we will play around with our data.
+From here on out, we will be tinkering with our data.

-Remember if your data gets too messy, you can always reset by re-running your `base.sql` file.
+Remember if your data gets too messy, you can always reset by re-running the `base.sql` file.

 #### Choosing Cheese

 Now write PostgreSQL queries to accomplish the following.
 Write out your answers in the provided `cheeses.sql`.
-You can check you answers by running the file the same way that you ran the `base.sql` file.
+You can check your answers by running the file the same way that you ran the `base.sql` file.

 > If you prefer to test inside of the `psql` terminal repl, remember to record your working answers to the `cheeses.sql` file.